Shark kills beachgoer near Sydney

 “It’s going to send shockwaves through the community,” he said.
 “Everyone is going to be a little bit nervous for a while.”

-Surf Life Saving NSW has deployed a drone to search for further shark activity.
+Surf Life Saving NSW deployed a drone to search for further shark activity.

 “Our deepest condolences go to the family of the man involved in this terrible tragedy,” the group's chief executive, Steve Pearce, said in a statement.
 He urged people to stay out of the water at the beaches in the vicinity.